With Wenzel Coaching

 Andrew has instructed cyclocross, short track mtb, and road racing clinics and skill sessions in Portland and Kansas City.
 He utilizes workouts designed to help improve both fitness and riding ability, and is available for skills lessons in addition to training plans.

 A few of his recent coaching accomplishments include: guiding a seasoned master to consistently high results throughout a long season including a full road and cyclocross race calendar, building a training plan to help a new rider complete a 200 mile endurance ride, helping a talented runner overcome over-training habits (leading to better training and faster performances); and providing guidance for an athlete to go from his first cyclocross race to being competitive at the front of the cat 3 fields in Seattle, WA.

 Andrew has raced in some of the premier cyclocross and road stage races in the US.
-Among his best results are wins at the Kansas and Missouri State Cyclocross Championships on back-to-back days, a 10th place in the 2012 USA Cyclocross Masters 30-34 race in Madison, WI, and a 7th at the 2013 UCI Masters 30-34 World Championships in Louisville, KY.
+Among his best results are a 2nd place at the 2019 US Masters National Championship Cyclocross 35-39 and 5th at the 2019 US Masters National Championship Cyclocross Single Speed.
+He also claimed wins at the Kansas and Missouri State Cyclocross Championships on back-to-back days and a 7th at the 2013 UCI Masters 30-34 World Championships in Louisville, KY.
 In 2016 he won the overall Best All-around Rider for senior men in the Oregon Bicycle Racing Association (OBRA BAR), finishing first in the MTB short track and cyclocross BAR competitions as well.